City of Binghamton New York

 | Email: | swdutton@cityofbinghamton.gov |

-- Outfalls: Any point of stormwater discharge from pipes, ditches, and swales, as well as other points of concentrated flow, to surface waters of the State from an MS4 Operator's MS4.
+- Outfall: Any point of stormwater discharge from pipes, ditches, and swales, as well as other points of concentrated flow, to surface waters of the State from an MS4 Operator's MS4.
 Areas of sheet flow that drain to surface waters of the State are not considered MS4 outfalls.

-- Interconnections: Any point of stormwater discharge from pipes, ditches, and swales, as well as other points of concentrated flow, where the MS4 Operator's MS4 is discharging to another MS4 or private storm sewer system.
+- Interconnection: Any point of stormwater discharge from pipes, ditches, and swales, as well as other points of concentrated flow, where the MS4 Operator's MS4 is discharging to another MS4 or private storm sewer system.
 Areas of sheet flow that drain to another MS4 or private storm sewer system are not considered interconnections.

 - Intraconnection: Any point where stormwater is conveyed from the MS4 Operator's municipal facility to the MS4 Operator's own MS4.
 This is the most downgradient point of the MS4 infrastructure located on the municipal facility prior to discharge to the MS4.